jnozzi/cocoadev.com/markdown/FindingAllSubclassesOfAClass.md

 @end

---General/NeilVanNote
+--NeilVanNote

 ----

 Wow...
 I was expecting some pointers, but this is incredible!
 Should this be moved to the sample code section?
 Thank you so much, to whomever posted this :-)
 Just one question.
 Is there a reason you initialized the mutable array with a capacity of 12?
-Why not just use its -init method? --General/EliotSimcoe
+Why not just use its -init method? --EliotSimcoe

 ----

-I picked 12 out of thin air to give the General/NSMutableArray a running start. -init would suffice.
+I picked 12 out of thin air to give the NSMutableArray a running start. -init would suffice.

---General/NeilVanNote
+--NeilVanNote

 ----

 I added one last method which I have found to be very useful.
 I don't think I'm leaking any memory, but I wouldn't mind a second check if anyone is willing.
 Any optimizations to the algorithm are also more than welcome.
 It is kind of simplistic as it stands.
 This method finds all classes at the "end" of the class tree.

-+ (General/NSArray *)terminalSubclasses
++ (NSArray *)terminalSubclasses
 {
-    General/NSMutableArray *subclasses = General/[[NSMutableArray allocWithZone:nil] init];
+    NSMutableArray *subclasses = [[NSMutableArray allocWithZone:nil] init];

     if( subclasses )
     {